Friday, June 4, 2010

 In whatever you are working to accomplish, be sure to put in some well-placed empty space.
 Pauses can be just as significant as the most eloquent words, and periods of unproductive rest can be just as useful as periods of strenuous, focused activity.

 No, of course you wouldn’t want to be lazy and inactive all the time, yet you will benefit from balancing your diligent efforts with peaceful relaxation.
 The busy times make the restful times more enjoyable, and the restful times make the busy times more productive.

 Just because you’re not intensely engaged in focused accomplishment doesn’t mean that you’ve stopped moving forward.
 Devote some time to relaxing and refreshing your spirit, and your efforts will become more effective than ever.

 Copyright ©2010 Ralph S. Marston, Jr. All Rights Reserved.
 The Daily Motivator is provided for your personal, non-commercial use only.
-Re-distribution (other than personal sharing) without permission is not allowed.
+Other than personal sharing, please do not re-distribute without permission.